cosmos-gaians/cosmos-sdk/blog.md

 Our team focused on hacking towards a clear use case: user friendly participation in smart contracts about ecological health.
 In order to create usable functionality for this the team had to overcome some key challenges: create a smart contracting framework for the Cosmos SDK and improved key management.

 And that is exactly what was accomplished.
-In 36 hours, the team pulled together an incredibly powerful and flexible smart contracting module using WebAssembly (Wasm) and key management modules that interact to create platform that is more powerful and robust than Ethereum, and built in the Cosmos SDK, making interoperability with other chains easy.
+In 36 hours, the team pulled together an incredibly powerful and flexible, smart contracting module using WebAssembly (Wasm) and key management modules that interact to create platform that is more powerful and robust than Ethereum, and built in the Cosmos SDK, making interoperability with other chains easy.

 Let’s walk through the functionality that was built using the use-case we considered - a simple three-party contract for Regen Network involving a farmer, funder, and verifier.
 The funder and land steward create a contract that sends money to the farmer if the approved third-party verifier certifies that the land steward successfully implemented regenerative practices.
-In a real-world scenario our contract would be a bit more complex, possibly involving decentralized verification using satellite data, but for now this is a minimum viable contract.
+In a real-world scenario our contract might be a bit more complex, possibly involving decentralized verification using satellite data, but for now this is a minimum viable contract.

 # Making our blockchain work for non-technical users